Institute For Systematic Botany

 Alan R. Franck

-Research: Cactaceae, Flora of Florida & the Caribbean (West Indies)
+Research: Flora and macrofungi of Florida & West Indies

 Bruce F. Hansen